robgmerrill/react-typescript-flow/README.md

+# Interview Challenge

+Frontend (React + TypeScript):

+1. Display a list of books.
+2. Add a new book.

 # Full-Stack Book Manager

 This is a simple full-stack application for managing a list of books, built with React, TypeScript, and Node.js.